clydeio/clydeio/BUTLER.md

 To solve this situations and offer a bit more of of flexibility ClydeIO allows to configure resources too.
 This way, a provider can have many resources, each one with its own `path` and its own prefilters and postfilters.

+So, we have three levels where to apply filter: globally at the configuration level, for each configured provier and, finally, for each provider's resource.

 TODO - Talk about filter, consumers and filter-consumers configurations.